IBM System/3

 The IBM System/3 was an IBM midrange computer introduced in 1969, and marketed until 1985.
 It was produced by IBM Rochester in Minnesota as a low-end business computer aimed at smaller organizations that still used IBM 1400 series computers or unit record equipment.
 The first member of what IBM refers to as their "midrange" line, it also introduced the RPG II programming language.
 It is the first ancestor in the product line whose current version is the IBM i series and includes the highly successful AS/400.

 History

-At its launch in 1969 it was available for $1000/month — less than half cost of an IBM System/360 Model 20; the smallest member of the IBM System/360 family.
+At its launch in 1969 it was available for rent at $1000/month — less than half cost of an IBM System/360 Model 20; the smallest member of the IBM System/360 family.

-Many of the original System/3 model 10 units were shipped diskless, with only the new IBM 5424 Multifunction Card Unit (MFCU) which read, punched, printed on and sorted the new, smaller 96-column punched cards introduced at the same time.
+Many of the original System/3 model 10 units were shipped without a storage disk, with only the new IBM 5424 Multifunction Card Unit (MFCU) which read, punched, printed on and sorted the new, smaller 96-column punched cards introduced at the same time.